International Women's Day 2026

 Purple symbolizes justice and dignity, while green represents hope and white represents purity.
 (The latter is considered controversial by some.)
 These three colours originated from the Women’s Social and Political Union (WSPU) in the UK in 1908.

-To learn more about IWD head to the Government of Canada, IWD website, and Canadian Women’s Foundation websites.
+To learn more about IWD head to the Government of Canada, Canadian Women's Foundation, or IWD website.